boazsegev/iodine/ext/iodine/fio-stl.md

 - `POLLRDHUP` is used when available; otherwise the backend relies on `POLLHUP`, `POLLERR`, and `POLLNVAL` for close/error detection.
 - On Windows, `POLLPRI` is omitted because `WSAPoll` rejects it.
 - Fired events are stripped from the descriptor’s flags (one-shot semantics).
-Surviving flags are restored to retained entries after `poll()` returns; concurrent removals prevent that restoration but cannot retract an event already returned by `poll()`.
+Surviving flags are restored to retained entries after `poll()` returns; concurrent removals prevent that restoration, and fd tombstones give best-effort suppression of callbacks for descriptors forgotten while a snapshot was in flight.

 ------------------------------------------------------------
 # Task and Timer Queues